by Amy Wright Glenn

 Yet, there’s also wisdom found in hope.
 So, in this pressure cooker, let us pause and consider our own nature.
 Perhaps, as we do, we may get a glimpse of the beauty we may become when this storm runs out of rain and the seeds open again.

 *Amy Wright Glenn serves as Director of Religious Education for the Unitarian Universalist Fellowship of Boca Raton.
-These are the words she shared with my community on Easter Sunday, April 12th 2020 as the fellowship gathered for worship via Zoom.
+These are the words she shared with the UUFBR community on Easter Sunday, April 12th 2020 as the fellowship gathered for worship via Zoom.